ccraig/ls-module-sitemap/readme.md

 ### Dependencies
 The module requires the CMS Themes feature.
 If you are installing the Sitemap module manually, please ensure you have version 1.3.0 of the CMS module or later.

+### Events
+Module provides three events that you can use to extend it:
+* sitemap:onGenerateSitemap
+   Called when sitemap is generated.
+   Handler receives Sitemap_Generator object and current Sitemap_Params

+* sitemap:onInitSitemapParamsData
+   Called to provide default parameter values
+   Handler receives Sitemap_Params object

+* sitemap:onExtendSitemapParamsModel
+   Called when Sitemap_Params model form is generated.
+   Handler receives Sitemap_Params object